the developer’s handbook

 what does this mean for you?

-it's where it stores every package you need, separate and isolated from other packages. lets say you have a tool that needs python (3.8), and another tool that needs python (3.11). nix store will download and store the binaries for both python installations, instead of sharing the earliest downloaded python version for both tools
+it's where it stores every package you need, separate and isolated from other packages. lets say you have a tool that needs python (3.8), and another tool that needs python (3.11). nix store will download and store the binaries for both python installations, instead of sharing the earliest downloaded python version for both toolswhat does this mean for you?

 tl;dr: things will just werk with nix. but if you see all of this and go, "eh. i can manage what i install.", then power to you! i list down exactly what prerequisite software needs to be installed for each project anyways, so have fun! (●'◡'●)